-MATH 117 - PRECALCULUS I
+MATH 117 - PRECALCULUS I SPRING 2020

-SPRING 2019

-Section 009: TTh 10:00 - 11:15 pm (313 Cudahy Hall)
+Section 005: TTh 2:30 - 3:45 pm (235 Dumbach Hall)

 - Ground Rules

 - Syllabus

-- WileyPLUS

 - Piazza

 - Class Discussion

+- Homework

+- Practice Tests (t1)

+- Quiz solutions (qz 1, qz 2, qz 3)

 - Tutoring Services and Schedule

 - Advice from Hall & Knight

-- Practice Tests (T 1, T2, T3)

 - Essay topics

-- Test Solutions (T1, T2, T3)

-- Practice Final

-- Quiz Solutions (Qz 1)

 - Useful References (Greek alphabet; related websites and articles)

 - History of Algebra (I, II, III)

 "Every minute dies a man.
 Every minute one is born."
 I need hardly point out to you that this calculation would tend to keep the sum total of the world's population in a state of perpetual equipoise, whereas it is a well-known fact that the said sum total is constantly on the increase.
-I would therefore take the liberty of suggesting that in the next edition of your excellent poem the erroneous calculation to which I refer should be corrected as follows: "Every moment dies a man, And one and a sixteenth is born."
+I would, therefore, take the liberty of suggesting that in the next edition of your excellent poem the erroneous calculation to which I refer should be corrected as follows: "Every moment dies a man, And one and a sixteenth is born."
 I may add that the exact figures are 1.067, but something must, of course, be conceded to the laws of meter.

-- Charles Babbage, letter to Alfred Lord Tennyson, about a couplet in his "The Vision of Sin"
+Charles Babbage, letter to Alfred Lord Tennyson, about a couplet in his "The Vision of Sin."